liflab/beepbeep-3-book/markdown/palettes/README.md

 A large part of BeepBeep's functionalities is dispersed across a number of *palettes*.
 These palettes are additional libraries (i.e. JAR files) that define new processors or functions for use along with BeepBeep's core elements.
 Each palette is optional, and has to be included in your project only if you need its contents.

 There exist palettes for many things: reading special file types, producing plots, accessing a network, and so on.
-In this chapter, we explore a few "standard" palette that are more frequently used than others.
+In this chapter, we explore a few "standard" palettes that are more frequently used than others.

 ## Tuples